First Aid: Vomiting

-3. Gradually increase the amount of fluids once there's no vomiting for 3 to 4 hours.
+3. Slowly increase the amount of liquids once there's no vomiting for 3–4 hours.

 4. After 8 hours without vomiting:

-- For babies: breastfeed as usual and, if used, gradually reintroduce formula (1-2 ounces)
+- For babies: breastfeed as usual and, if used, gradually begin formula (1–2 ounces)

 - For kids: serve bland foods (rice, applesauce, toast, cereal, crackers)

-5. Resume regular diet after 24 hours without vomiting.
+5. Go back to a regular diet after 24 hours without vomiting.
 Call the doctor if it starts again.

-- signs of dehydration, such as dry mouth, sunken eyes, decrease in urination (peeing)
+- signs of dehydration, such as dry mouth, sunken eyes, decreased peeing

 - vomit that's greenish-yellow, looks like coffee grounds, or contains blood